All Episodes

 It basically gave you a free product.

-Something's wrong that that was the first thing the government went after.
+That that was the first thing the government went after.

 It didn't go after the evil rich people.

-I'm using using that term sarcastically, obviously.
+I'm using that term sarcastically, obviously.

 That's not what they did.